explainnap/Vibe-Coding-Lab/README.md

 # License

+Copyright (c) 2025 explainnap
+All rights reserved except as expressly granted in this license.

 This project is licensed under Apache 2.0 with Commons Clause and a Derivative Works Clause – free for non-commercial use, with the requirement that any distributed modifications must also be shared under the same license.
 See LICENSE.txt

-Copyright (c) 2025 explainnap

 # List of Repositories part of this laboratory